suuuehgi/arXiv/README.md

 `chmod +x arxiv` and put it somewhere in your `PATH`.

 Take any of the `new` or `recent` links from [arXiv](https://arxiv.org/) and substitute it under `Settings`.
+You might change the default style from `%title-%authors-%doi.pdf`.

 ## Example